Migrant caravan organizers: Justice Dept. is trying to 'criminalize' the group

 “Nobody on the organizing team or legal team of this caravan has ever encouraged anyone to cross illegally,” said Mensing during a Tuesday morning news conference.

-The Justice Department had announced Monday night that it filed charges against 11 people who were “suspected members” of the caravan of migrants for allegedly entering the United States illegally.
+The Justice Department announced Monday night that it had filed charges against 11 people who were “suspected members” of the caravan for allegedly entering the United States illegally.
 One was alleged to have been previously deported, according to a department statement.

 Border patrol agents apprehended them in areas west of San Ysidro, according to the statement.